Cardinal Sin (band)

-Cardinal Sin are an extreme metal band formed in 1995 by ex-Dissection member John Zwetsloot.
-In 1996, they released a 4-track EP called Spiteful Intents, which featured a trademark classical composition by Zwetsloot.
-Having disbanded after the EP, they reformed in 2003 with a partially new lineup, but have yet to release anything beyond Spiteful Intents.
+Cardinal Sin was a Swedish melodic black/melodic death metal band formed in 1995 by ex-Dissection member John Zwetsloot.
+In 1996, they released the four-track EP Spiteful Intents, which featured a classical composition by Zwetsloot.
+They disbanded after the EP and reformed in 2003 with a partially new lineup, but have yet to release another recording.

-Daniel Ekeroth described their musical style as "typical mid-90s death/thrash".
-Metal Hammer journalist Robert Müller wrote that since the group were focussed around the guitarists John Zwetsloot and Devo Andersson there were no doubts about the technical quality, though the EP's sound was "established and all to well-known".
+Metal Hammer journalist Robert Müller wrote that since the group focused around guitarists John Zwetsloot and Devo Andersson, there were no doubts about the technical quality, though the EP's sound was "established and all too well-known".